 West Virginia's bar exam consists of all four tests created by the NCBE.
 Most students take the Multistate Professional Responsibility Exam after finishing the second year of law school.
-The post-graduation bar exam given in July consists of the Multistate Bar Exam, Multistate Essay Exam, and Multistate Performance Test.
+The post-graduation bar exam given in February for December graduates, and in July for May graduates consists of the Multistate Bar Exam, Multistate Essay Exam, and Multistate Performance Test.
 The following subjects are tested: